Udacity Partners with Lyft to Launch Innovative Recruitment Program

 Details of the recruitment challenge were posted on the Udacity website earlier today.
 According to Udacity, “The top 150 candidates will earn exclusive interview preparation seminars with the Udacity Careers team.
 And the top 25 competitors (who are eligible to work in the U.S.) will have the opportunity to interview with Lyft for a self-driving car engineer job!”

-As part of the recruitment challenge, over the next month, Udacity’s students, or the challenge’s “competitors,” will be asked to develop “perception algorithms” capable of recognizing vehicles in a simulated urban environment at different times of the day and under varied weather conditions.
-For this specific challenge, Udacity is relying on CARLA: an open-source simulator for autonomous vehicles originally developed by Intel Labs and the Computer Vision Center.
+As part of the Lyft Perception Challenge, over the next month, Udacity’s students, or the challenge’s “competitors,” will be asked to develop “perception algorithms” capable of recognizing vehicles in a simulated urban environment at different times of the day and under varied weather conditions.
+For this specific challenge, Udacity is relying on CARLA, a simulator for self-driving vehicles.
 The simulator essentially offers users a realistic urban environment that can be altered to simulate different environmental conditions.
 As outlined in Udacity’s press release, in order to complete the challenge, Udacity’s students will have access to a dataset that consists of “different simulated camera images from a forward-facing camera on a car driving through a range of environmental conditions.”
-To successfully complete the challenge, they will need to take the images extracted from the CARLA simulator and apply a “perception algorithm” that can accurately identify which pixels in the images correspond to other vehicles.

 Lyft and Udacity’s New Approach to Recruitment

 While turning students into “competitors” may sound a bit like turning a classroom into a reality television show, Lyft and Udacity are both excited about the challenge and its potential to transform how recruitment is carried out in the tech sector.